 When De Beers found this Steinmetz pink diamond from the South African mine in 1999, then it had 132.5 rough carats.
 At that time, the Steinmetz Diamond was the first most weighted fancy colored diamond.

 After De Beers decided to make this fancy vivid pink diamond more glorious, then the board handover the cutting process to Steinmetz Group.
 After they cut the diamond with stunning artistry, they increased the overall value of this fancy pink-colored diamond.

 This Pink Colored Diamond is the 6th most expensive diamond globally, and it is the 1st most expensive diamond of the gemstone.

 In 2013, Sotheby's corporation arranged an auction, which is incorporated in 40 countries.
 Sotheby's is a broker company that deals in vintage art, jewelry, paintings, and many more.
-Then a new york diamond cutter Isaac Wolf got this pink cut diamond with the value of $83,187,381, and it is the world record auctioned price for any gemstone.
+Then a new York diamond cutter Isaac Wolf got this pink cut diamond with the value of $83,187,381, and it is the world record auctioned price for any gemstone.

 Who owns Pink Steinmetz gemstone diamond?

-After Issac was insolvent to pay the Pink Steinmetz price then, in the 2017 auction, Chow Tai Fook Enterprises won the auction of this Steinmetz pink colored diamond with a value of $71.2 million.
+After Isaac was insolvent to pay the Pink Steinmetz price then, in the 2017 auction, Chow Tai Fook Enterprises won the auction of this Steinmetz pink colored diamond with a value of $71.2 million.
 Chow Tai fook enterprises holds the ownership of Pink Steinmetz Diamond.

 Is the Kohinoor diamond the most valuable and precious?